glycerine/rpc25519/README.md

 ~~~
 type Config struct {

    // ServerAddr host:port where the server should listen.
    ServerAddr string

    // optional.
 Can be used to suggest that the
    // client use a specific host:port.
 NB: For QUIC, by default, the client and
    // server will share the same port if they are in the same process.
    // In that case this setting will definitely be ignored.
    ClientHostPort string

    // Who the client should contact
    ClientDialToHostPort string

-	// TCP false means TLS-1.3 secured. true here means do TCP only; with no encryption.
+   // TCP false means TLS-1.3 secured.
+   // So true here means do TCP only; with no encryption.
    TCPonly_no_TLS bool

    // UseQUIC cannot be true if TCPonly_no_TLS is true.
    UseQUIC bool

    // path to certs/ like certificate
    // directory on the live filesystem.
    CertPath string

    // SkipVerifyKeys true allows any incoming
    // key to be signed by
    // any CA; it does not have to be ours.
 Obviously
    // this discards almost all access control; it
    // should rarely be used unless communication
    // with the any random agent/hacker/public person
    // is desired.
    SkipVerifyKeys bool

    // default "client" means use certs/client.crt and certs/client.key
    ClientKeyPairName string

    // default "node" means use certs/node.crt and certs/node.key
    ServerKeyPairName string

    // PreSharedKeyPath locates an optional pre-shared
    // hex written in hex that must be 32 bytes (or more) long
    // (so 64 hex characters).
 Only the first 32 bytes will
    // be used to create a symmetric 2nd encryption layer.
    PreSharedKeyPath string

    // These are timeouts for connection and transport tuning.
    // The defaults of 0 mean wait forever.
    ConnectTimeout time.Duration
    ReadTimeout    time.Duration
    WriteTimeout   time.Duration

    ...

    // This is not a Config option, but creating
    // the known_{client,server}_keys file on the client/server is
    // typically the last security measure in hardening.
    //
    // If known_client_keys exists in the server's directory,
    // then we will read from it.
    // Likewise, if known_server_keys exists in
    // the client's directory, then we will read from it.
    //
    // If the known keys file is read-only: Read-only
    // means we are in lockdown mode and no unknown
    // client certs will be accepted, even if they
    // have been properly signed by our CA.
    //
    // If the known keys file is writable then we are
    // Trust On First Use mode, and new remote parties
    // are recorded in the file if their certs are valid (signed
    // by us/our CA).
    //
    // Note if the known_client_keys is read-only, it
    // had better not be empty or nobody will be
    // able to contact us.
 The server will notice
    // this and crash since why bother being up.

 }
 ~~~